supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Right vertical axis: This shows the "percentage of sleep episodes initiated at any given time".
 - Horizontal axis: This could be interpreted in two ways (depending on whether or not you click the "Switch between absolute hours and relative hours" [button](/supermemo/sleep-chart/circadian-hrs-arising.png)).
 The example above is showing hours from arising.
 So, the number 0 on the horizontal axis is referring to the waking hour.
 If you press the previously mentioned button, you will notice three things: first, the graph will change dramatically, and second, the horizontal axis will now read "Clock time" (24-hour clock).
 Finally, you will notice that the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">green line</span> has disappeared.
 - The little <span style="padding: 3px; border: 1px solid rgb(149, 172, 195); border-image: none; color: white; background-color: rgb(165, 207, 248);">light blue dots</span> represent the sleep blocks we talked about in the [section above](#an-example-of-a-filled-timeline).
 So, each light blue dot represents a sleep episode.
+- <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">Blue line</span> represents the preferred bedtime.
+The higher is the peak, the more preferred is the bedtime.
+Use the right vertical axis to determine the value of this line.